tearflake/symbolverse/docs/symbolverse.md

 Using S-expressions as terms in a term rewriting system provides a simple and effective way to represent and manipulate symbolic expressions.
 S-expressions, with their uniform, tree-like structure of nested lists and atoms, naturally align with the hierarchical nature of terms in rewriting systems.
 This structure makes it easy to parse and apply rewriting rules, where patterns within the S-expressions can be matched and transformed according to specified rules.

 Symbolverse is a term rewriting system that operates on S-expressions.
 Its main strength is in its simplicity while not compromising all the benefits of term rewriting.
 Its very simple syntax and semantics ensure a gradual learning curve where users are able to grasp the essence of term rewriting in a short time.
-However, further exploration of terms bound in rules may unleash a power granted by being a Turing complete system capable of computations of any complexity.
+However, further exploration of terms bound in rules may unleash a power granted by being a computationally complete system.

 ## 2. theoretical background